ORC-RIS/automated-transcription-service/aws/terraform/README.md

 Terraform code to deploy the infrastructure used in ATS.

+## Transcription Configuration

+The transcription service is configured with the following features:

+- **Language Detection**: Automatically identifies the primary language of uploaded audio files
+- **Speaker Identification**: Labels different speakers in the audio (up to 10 speakers)
+- **PII Redaction**: Detects and redacts personally identifiable information, generating both redacted and unredacted transcript versions

 ## Secret Manager Integration

 Teams and Slack webhook URLs are stored securely in AWS Secrets Manager instead of directly in environment variables.